Skip to Content

 Los Angeles New Car Lemons

-Buying a new car should be an exciting experience, filled with the promise of reliability and performance.
+Buying a new car should be an exciting experience, with the promise of reliability and performance.
 Unfortunately, sometimes consumers find themselves with a vehicle that fails to meet expectations due to persistent defects.
 In California, these vehicles are commonly referred to as "lemons."
-The California Lemon Law offers protection for consumers who purchase or lease new vehicles that turn out to have significant defects affecting their safety, value, or usability.
+The California Lemon Law protects consumers who purchase or lease new vehicles that have significant defects affecting their safety, value, or usability.

 The California Lemon Law Explained

 The California Lemon Law, officially known as the Song-Beverly Consumer Warranty Act, provides clear guidelines for consumers who purchase or lease new vehicles.
-It mandates that manufacturers or dealers must honor warranties and repair vehicles that are found to be defective.
+It mandates that manufacturers or dealers honor warranties and repair defective vehicles.
 If a vehicle cannot be repaired after a reasonable number of attempts, the owner may be entitled to a refund or a replacement vehicle.

 Key Provisions of the Lemon Law

-• Coverage: The Lemon Law applies to new cars purchased or leased in California that have substantial defects occurring within the warranty period.
+• Coverage: The Lemon Law applies to new cars purchased or leased in California with substantial defects within the warranty period.
 It also covers demonstrator vehicles and some used cars if they are still under a manufacturer’s warranty.

-• Defect Definition: A defect is typically defined as a malfunction that significantly impairs the vehicle’s use, safety, or value.
+• Defect Definition: A malfunction significantly impairs the vehicle’s use, safety, or value.
 Common examples include engine problems, brake failures, transmission issues, and significant electrical system failures.

-• Reasonable Repair Attempts: California law generally requires that the vehicle be taken in for repair at least two to four times for the same issue before it can be considered a lemon.
-In cases of serious safety issues, even one unsuccessful repair attempt may suffice.
+• Reasonable Repair Attempts: California law generally requires that the vehicle be repaired at least two to four times for the same issue before it can be considered a lemon.
+Even one unsuccessful repair attempt may suffice in serious safety issues.

 • Time Frame: The consumer has four years from the date of the first repair attempt to file a Lemon Law claim.
 This time frame is critical in ensuring that your rights are protected.